 Pet Groomers Do Write Business Plans

 Every business needs a business plan if it is to grow and prosper.
 Without a sound business plan backed by an effective management system, a business cannot survive, let alone make substantial profits.
 A business plan is so important your banker will require one before giving you a loan to open your pet grooming business.
 Though you have the total collateral required to back a business loan, your banker will almost certainly require a business plan.
-The bank wants you to be successful, and not to foreclose on your collateral and business.
-What do they know then?
-Success is derived from advance planning (having a business plan), and the management team managing the business plan.
+The bank wants you to succeed and not foreclose on your collateral and business.
+What do they know, then?
+Success is derived from advanced planning (having a business plan) and the management team managing the business plan.

 Most owners write a business plan to meet bank or investor requirements.
 Businesses that have accurate plans are more likely to prosper.
 Just what is this important document for groomers?
 This section will introduce you to business plans, and for those familiar with them, you will gain some keen insights into the task of writing plans for pet care operations.